CrazyRabbitZheng/BubblePopper/README.md

 6. Added text '+1' when hit a bubble.
 Added scorePopups state in GameScreen.js
 7. Changed login icon.
 8. Added theme image -- rainbow, to the start screen and game over screen.
+9. Added gun image.
+10. Made the gun draggable to any position.
+11. Made the gun rotating to aim the tap point and fire laser in that direction.a

 changed timer from 120s to 20s for easy outcome. changed useState(120), in startGame() and resetGame(), both changed setTimeLeft(120) to 20s.